alex6H/RefugeeCampShelterDetection-YOLOv8/README.md

   ![image](https://github.com/user-attachments/assets/2ec2a279-15e8-4143-9726-5fcaf860d5c5)

 ## Hardware
 Yolo runs easily on a laptop with standart GPU.
-For this example, the scipt for infering was run on a NVIDIA T1200 Laptop GPU, 4096MiB without any issue.
+For this example, the scipt for infering was run on a NVIDIA T1200 Laptop GPU, 4096MiB and 32gb of RAM without any issue.

 ## Improvement and next steps
 As mentioned, there is still considerable work ahead, primarily including: